 15. Glen Ord Distillery

 We’re going to finish off our tour of the Black Isle with a visit to the Glen Ord distillery.
 This is the last surviving single malt scotch whisky distillery on the Black Isle, and dates from 1838.
-It’s quite an operation, with the capacity to produce over three million litres of whisky a year.
+It’s quite an operation, with the capacity to produce well over ten million litres of spirit a year, making it one of the larger malt distilleries in Scotland.

 Map of Black Isle Attractions